Uberi/University-Notes/GENE123/GENE123.md

 Kirchoff's Current Law (KCL)
 ----------------------------

 A **node** is a junction where two or more circuit elements are connected.
-It is the entire connection between these elements.
-These are usually connected pieces of wire.
+It is the entire connection between these elements, not any particular point in the circuit.
+These are usually pieces of wire connecting circuit elements.

 Current cannot sit around in a node.
 That means that the current entering a node should be the same as the current leaving.